Genivia/RE-flex/doc/index.md

   of POSIX-mode regular expressions that are extended with lazy quantifiers for lazy repeats, word boundary anchors, Unicode UTF-8, and much more;

-- an *enhancement* of [Boost.Regex](www.boost.org/libs/regex) to use its engine for matching, seaching, splitting and for scanning of tokens on various types of data sources, such as strings, files, and streams of unlimited length.
+- an *enhancement* of the [Boost.Regex](www.boost.org/libs/regex) and the [PCRE2](www.pcre.org) libraries for matching, seaching, splitting and for scanning of tokens on various types of data sources, such as strings, files, and streams of potentially unlimited length.

 - a *flexible regex framework* that combines the above with a collection of C++ class templates that are easy to use and that offer a rich API for searching,